opensearch-project/OpenSearch/sandbox/REMOVE-ENFORCEMENT-PASS-ANALYSIS.md

 whose traits the pass has not yet derived, so there is nothing to trust yet.
 Those need the aggregate split to move into `OpenSearchAggregateSplitRule` (see Q1: widen its `isPartitioned` to accept `HASH+WORKER`, drop `OpenSearchJoin` from `childForcesGather`), which is step 3 of the sequence.

+---

+## STEP 3 OUTCOME (commit `aca15b77fd0`) — half done, and the second half is a DESIGN decision

+Goal: make `OpenSearchAggregateSplitRule` produce the PARTIAL/FINAL split so the pass's `splitAggregate` becomes dead code, retiring 2 of the 3 remaining forced `buildReducer` calls.

+### Landed: the two placement predicates are now consistent with the pass

+1. `isPartitioned` accepted ONLY `RANDOM_DISTRIBUTED`; the pass's own `isPartitioned` means `HASH+WORKER` **exclusively**.
+The two covered DISJOINT sets, so the rule could never produce the agg-over-join split.
+Now accepts both.
+2. `childForcesGather` returned true for `OpenSearchJoin` on the premise that "a join returns infinite cost over non-SINGLETON input".
+Under top-down that premise is **false** — a join is legal at `WORKER+HASH`.
+Now defers to the input's actual trait; `OpenSearchAggregate`'s SINGLE-over-partitioned infinite-cost gate remains the correctness backstop.

+Measured: full suite still 10 failures, `CascadeShuffleProbeTests` + `AggregateSplitCostTests` = 34 tests
+with only the 2 known broadcast goldens failing.
+Precommit green.

+### NOT done: the rule still does not fire, and the blocker is deliberate

+Instrumented both sides. `rule.matches()` DOES fire for a SINGLE aggregate over a 3-way distributed join (`PROBE15 rule.matches agg=157 mode=SINGLE`), but `onMatch` never runs, and the pass's `splitAggregate` still fires 20x across the suite.

+Cause is `OpenSearchAggregate` itself declining the alternative top-down:
+- `passThroughTraits` returns null for `SINGLE`
+- `getDeriveMode()` returns `PROHIBITED` for non-PARTIAL

+with the javadoc stating the intent outright: *"Whether to split it PARTIAL/FINAL is a decision the post-CBO enforcement pass owns (it also gates on the size floor and the shuffle.aggregate.enabled toggle), so top-down must not pre-empt it by claiming an alternative here."*

+So finishing step 3 means REVERSING that decision: have `OpenSearchAggregate.passThroughTraits` claim the SINGLE alternative, and move the size floor + `shuffle.aggregate.enabled` toggle into the rule's `matches()`.
+That is coupled to **step 2** (floor → cost/matches), so the two should be done together rather than in the order I originally listed.

+Note the `PROHIBITED` derive mode is NOT the thing to relax: it exists because Calcite's default `LEFT_FIRST` manufactures a `SINGLE`-over-partitioned variant that the cost gate then rejects as a correctness violation — removing it reintroduced the "not enough rules … cost is still infinite" failure class earlier in this branch.
+Only `passThroughTraits` should start claiming the alternative.

+### Revised sequence

+- ~~1. traits authoritative~~ **DONE** (`1f229655c94`, `c2b1421166f`) — 5 forced/1 gated → 3/3
+- ~~3a. widen the rule's placement predicates~~ **DONE** (`aca15b77fd0`)
+- **2+3b (do together).** Move `min_rows` + `shuffle.aggregate.enabled` into the rule's `matches()`, and
+  have `OpenSearchAggregate.passThroughTraits` claim the SINGLE alternative.
+Retires `splitAggregate` and 2 of the 3 remaining forced gathers.
+- 4. N-ary shuffle transport — retires step 4 no-reuse AND step 3c Variant-A.
+- 5. Reduce-stage shuffle production — retires step 3d.